0glabs/0g-storage-ts-starter-kit/README.md

 # 0G Storage TypeScript SDK Starter Kit

-This repository demonstrates how to integrate and use the 0G Storage TypeScript SDK in your applications.
-It provides implementation examples using the 0G decentralized storage network.
+A starter kit demonstrating how to use the 0G Storage TypeScript SDK for decentralized file storage.
+This example implements a simple CLI tool showcasing the core SDK functionalities.

 ## Repository Branches

-### 1. Master Branch (Current)
+### 1. Master Branch
 REST API implementation using Express framework with Swagger documentation.
 ```bash
 git checkout master